Forums | Noonsite Home | Printable Page | Text Version | Search | Countries | News | General

 Subject: Going South is a kind of tricky

 As mentioned, it is not so clear, where to stay before you can pass thru the bridge to the south.
-There is very little room with anough depth.
-Be carefull especially when you arrive from the north and it is high tide ( almost plus 1 meter ).
+There is very little room with enough depth.
+Be careful especially when you arrive from the north and it is high tide ( almost plus 1 meter ).
 Most of the mooring possibilities will have very shallow waters at low tide!
 The best places are around the pilot boats mooring spot.

 Claus Bettag